 3.1.4 Goal 4: Innovation and partnership – Lead, improve and adapt to the changing telecommunication/ICT environment

 The fourth goal of the Union’s strategy for 2016-2019 is innovation: fostering an innovative ecosystem and adapting to the changing telecommunication/ICT environment.
-In the rapidly evolving environment, the goal set by the Union is to contribute to the development of an environment that is sufficiently conducive to innovation, where advances in new technologies and strategic partnerships become a key driver for the post-2015 development agenda.
-The Union recognizes the global need to adapt systems and practices continuously, since technological innovation is transforming the telecommunication/ICT environment.
-The Union recognizes the need to foster the engagement and cooperation with other entities and organizations in pursuing that goal.
+In the rapidly evolving environment, the goal set by the Union is to contribute to the development of an environment that is sufficiently conducive to innovation so that advances in new technologies can function as a key driver for sustainable development and growth.
+The Union recognizes the need to foster the engagement and cooperation with other organizations, stakeholders and entities in pursuing that goal.

 Reasons: The edits are intended to provide clarity without being prescriptive.